IDMNYU/1143B_Fall_18_ID_P_Bennett/schedule.md

     <td valign="top"><strong>Last Day to drop is Nov 5th. <br>Midterm Class Critique - Process Presentations</strong><strong> Phase 5: Pitching & Presenting </strong> <br></td>
     <td valign="top">
     <ul>
     <li>Write a <a href = "letter.md">love letter or breakup letter</a> to your favorite object (DO NOT USE an object from your personal inventory), product, or service, and post it on your process website.
-See <a href = "http://teaching.polishedsolid.com/ip/mod2/content/index.html#/?_k=ir8qme">module 2 </a> for more reference, should you need it.</li>
+Post to your process website by Sunday evening.See <a href = "http://teaching.polishedsolid.com/ip/mod2/content/index.html#/?_k=ir8qme">module 2 </a> for more reference, should you need it.</li>
     <li> <a href = "http://teaching.polishedsolid.com/ip/mod8/content/index.html#/?_k=6m31cj"> Read Module 8 </a> </li>
     <li>(if applicable this week) <a href="constant_input_choices.md">constant input</a></li>
     <li><strong> Phase 1: Discovery / Inspiration / Process: </strong><a href="future.md">Future Dystopia / Utopia Project.
 Post evidence of the following to your Process site:</a></li>